ReFreezed/HotParticles/misc/README.txt

     over time on the right hand side.
 - Blend mode: The blend mode for the particle system.

+Shader: Path to a shader file to be used when rendering the particles.

 Animation dialog
 ------------------------------------------------------------------------------